Virus (How About Now)

 "Virus (How About Now)" is a song by Dutch DJs and record producers Martin Garrix and MOTi.
 It was released as a digital download on 13 October 2014 on Beatport and on 27 October 2014 on iTunes.
 The song was written by Martin Garrix, Niclas Lundin, Leon Paul Palmen, MOTi and Jenny Wahlström, who also provided vocals for the track.

 Music video

 A music video to accompany the release of "Virus (How About Now)" was first released onto YouTube on 13 October 2014 at a total length of three minutes and nineteen seconds.

+The video features Jenny Wahlström in the opening and also follows a man who wake up only to find out that he was in virus mode and then being chased by a group of agents in black suits until he passes the virus to another people with Jenny being the last.
+Meanwhile, a boy also plays a computer game and tries to remove the virus until his brother turned off the monitor and it ends with Jenny behind the sunset while also feature the same man from the opening.